 Figure A1-2: Narrative In-text Citation

-Reference List Entry Format the author section of the reference as follows:
+Reference List Entry Format the author section of the reference list entry as follows:

 Write the last name, followed by a comma and a space.